IyadKhuder/NLP_BoW_sklrn_Tweets_Sentiment_Analysis/README.md

 # NLP_BoW_sklrn_Tweets_Sentiment_Analysis

+Applied Text Mining and Sentiment Analysis with Python
+* Framework: Scikit-Learn
+* Class: CountVectorizer

-Applied Text Mining and Sentiment Analysis with Python In this Notebook, I'm applying the following concepts/tools to build a model that is able to do a Sentiment Analysis on a dataset of tweets:
+In this Notebook, I'm applying the following concepts/tools to build a model that is able to do a Sentiment Analysis on a dataset of tweets: